code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-18-spring-kafka-avro-bijection-example.md

 Serializing an Avro message to a `byte[]` array using Bijection can be achieved in just two lines of code as shown below.

 We first create an `Injection` which is an object that can make the conversion in one way or the other.
 This is done by calling the static `toBinary()` method on the `GenericAvroCodecs` class.
-This returns an `Injection` capable of serializing and deserializing a generic Avro record using `org.apache.avro.io.BinaryEncoder`.
-As input parameter, we need to supply the Avro schema which we get from the passed object.
+The result is an `Injection` capable of serializing and deserializing a generic Avro record using `org.apache.avro.io.BinaryEncoder`.
+As an input parameter, we need to supply the Avro schema which we get from the passed object.

 The 'apply()' method is then used to create the `Byte` array which is returned.